 Treatment for Substance Use Disorders:

 Gatewell therapists recognize that clients may present at different Stages of Change regarding their willingness to stop or curb their substance use.
-They are skilled at Motivational Interviewing approaches in order to help clients move toward positive behavioral change.
+We are skilled at Motivational Interviewing approaches in order to help you move toward positive behavioral change.
 Some clients, particularly those who struggle with addictions, may choose sobriety as a goal and may benefit from participation in 12-step meetings, such as AA or NA, for additional support.
 Others may be unwilling or unable to commit to sobriety from all substances and might instead choose the goal of Harm Reduction.
 We are willing to work with your regardless of your goals.

 Sobriety Versus Harm Reduction: